 The Vehicle Technologies Office supports the Advanced Vehicle Testing Activity, which collects on-road and in-laboratory data on advanced and alternative fuel vehicles and infrastructure.
 These results provide benchmark data that researchers can use to develop technology models and guide future research and development.
 Over the years, the program has tested a variety of technologies including hybrid electric, plug-in electric, neighborhood electric, start-stop hybrid, natural gas, clean diesel, and hydrogen internal combustion engine vehicles as well as electric vehicle supply equipment and batteries.

 Through the American Recovery and Reinvestment Act, as well as other testing activities, VTO’s partners have collected millions of miles of data on hybrid and plug-in electric vehicles.
 While the Vehicle Technologies Office hosts data on the most recent results, Idaho National Laboratory hosts the full AVTA archive that goes back to the 1990s.
 This archive includes test results of vehicles and technologies that VTO’s partners are no longer collecting data on, such as oil bypass filters.
-The relevant testing specifications are described on the Integration and Testing page.

 For more information on data collection of vehicles, contact David Anderson.